Orientation for a First Time Coach

 As soon as your DC tells you that your rosters are visible to the parents, you should contact your parents.
 This is easily done by logging in and using the, Send Mail button at the bottom of the Team Page.
 You will want to hold a parent meeting asap.
 Invite them to a 1 hour meeting to meet them and discuss team formation issues.
 Read the parent's meeting portion of the Pre-Season Checklist, available on the Coaching menu at the top of this website.
 At the parent meeting you are going to introduce yourself, talk about coaching and the team, and recruit 2 referee volunteers and 1 Team Manager.

 Some coaches try to leave the first parent meeting until their first practice.
 This does not work well because you need your 2 parent referees to start their training, and you need your Team Manager to get your uniforms.
-Procrastinating on this task can put your whole team experience off to a hasty, recovery mode start.
+Procrastinating on this task can put your whole team experience off to a hasty, scrambling, recovery mode start.

 Equipment and Uniforms